 SwiftKey automatically clears a text an hour after you copy it.
 SwiftKey will not delete any snippets if you pin them to stay as long as you want.
 To clear or remove any snippets one by one, swipe them to the left or right.

 Tap the manage button to manage your clipboard more easily clear the clipboard on Android from the settings.
-You can download SwiftKey from the link below and get your answer for how to Clear Clipboard On Android.
+You can download SwiftKey from the link below and get your answer on how to Clear the Clipboard On Android.

 Download SwiftKey Keyboard